 Unsupported Hardware and Software

-- Software support through the CNS Helpdesk and Student Technology Education Lab are limited specifically to Drew supported software.
+- Software support through University Technology is limited specifically to Drew supported software, though we will make a best effort to support other software products.
 Support for software packages that are not included in standard Drew-issued configurations should be directed to the product support lines for those packages, the store from which the product was purchased, or the person requiring the use of that software.

 - Support for Drew software on non-Drew hardware will be limited to usage.
 This specifically precludes the ability to offer installation/configuration assistance.

-- Since Drew instituted the CI Program, we cannot support hardware purchased from other vendors.
+- We cannot support hardware purchased from other vendors.
 Please contact the vendor of the hardware in these situations.